 Students who are accepted for admittance to Marquette University Law School do not need to separately apply to be part of the Sports Law Program.
 All Marquette University Law School students are eligibile to participate in the Sports Law Program by enrolling in sports law courses, meeting the standards for membership on the Marquette Sports Law Review, being selected to participate in the National Sports Law Institute's internship program, or participating in the other parts of the Sports Law Program.

 Students graduating from Marquette University Law School are then eligible to earn a Sports Law Certificate from the National Sports Law Institute.
-In the semester of his or her graduation the Institute will present the Certificate and a medallion to each student who has satisfied all Certificate requirements.
+The Institute will present the Certificate each student who has satisfied all Certificate requirements in the semester of their graduation.

 For further information about the Sports Law Program, call (414) 288-5815 or send an email.